Search: 1186 results

 And the chief priests and the scribes were seeking how they could destroy him, because they were afraid of the people.

-And they began to question together among themselves who then it could be of them who was about to do this.
+And they began to debate with one another who then of them it could be who was going to do this.

 "Why, what harm has this man done?"
 Pilate said to them for the third time.
 "I have found nothing in him for which he could be condemned to death.
 So I will have him scourged, and then release him."